Go Back

 Method

-3. Heat 1 tbsp of oil in a wok or large skillet over high heat.
-Add the chicken and cook until no longer pink.
+3. Heat 1 tbsp of vegetable oil in a large wok or skillet over high heat.
+Add the sliced chicken and cook until golden and cooked through.
 Remove from the wok.
-Add the remaining 1 tbsp of oil, then add the minced garlic and grated ginger.
-Stir-fry for 30 seconds until fragrant.

 Nutrition